Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

   but admin role assignment and CLI management have been reduced.
 - **Missing weather and advanced real-time simulation**: the basic `rtsim` logic lacks the detailed weather system and time progression from the Rust server.
+  The simple `WeatherSim` and `Rtsim` classes only provide placeholder behaviour and do not reproduce the detailed weather grid and simulation loops found in `server/src/weather` and `server/src/rtsim`.
 - **Flat-file storage only**: database migrations are not implemented and all data currently resides in simple flat files.